 There was a short discussion on directions moving forward.

-Some parts on new areas were re-iterated in the feedback session and are summarized there.
+Some parts on new areas were reiterated in the feedback session and are summarized there.

 There was a discussion of hiring an RF circuits faculty.
 It was explained that NYU is making significant efforts in this regard.
 NYU tried to recruit a senior person in the field, but that fell through last minute.
 In addition, it has been a target area in our search for the last two years, but we have found superb candidates in other areas, including devices and architecture.